Abigiya77/Portfolio/README.md

  🌟 About Me

-I’m Abigiya Diribsa — a passionate and aspiring developer.
+I’m Abigiya Diribsa a passionate and aspiring software development student.
 This website highlights my background, educational journey, and the projects I’ve created as I grow in the world of tech.